MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/government-teams-templates-in-the-admin-console.md

   - Microsoft Teams
 ---

-# Use Teams government templates in the admin center
+# Use government team templates in the admin center

-Teams templates allow you to quickly and easily create teams by providing a predefined template of settings, channels, and pre-installed apps.
+Team templates allow you to quickly and easily create teams by providing a predefined template of settings, channels, and pre-installed apps.

-Teams templates have pre-built definitions of team structures designed around governmental needs.
-You can also extend the Teams templates to create teams that are tailored to your specific organizational needs.
+Team templates have pre-built definitions of team structures designed around governmental needs.
+You can also extend the team templates to create teams that are tailored to your specific organizational needs.

-In this article, we introduce each of the Teams templates and recommend how to use them.
+In this article, we introduce each of the team templates and recommend how to use them.

 This article is for you if you're responsible for planning, deploying, and managing multiple teams across your governmental organization.
 You've already deployed Teams service in your organization.
 If you haven't yet rolled out Teams, start by reading the [How to roll out Microsoft Teams](./deploy-overview.md).